erigones/esdc-docs/user-guide/network/debug-ipsec.rst

     - ``/opt/erigones/bin/debug/ipsec_*`` directory - contains various IPSec debug scripts (see :ref:`here<debug_ipsec_scripts>`).

-How things look like when using *snoop*:
+How things should look like when using *snoop*:

 * Overlay communication without IPSec, using UDP port 4790: